McEvoy

 McEvoy (/ˈmækɪvɔɪ/; Mac Fhíobhuí or Mac Fhíodhbhuidhe or alternatively Mac Giolla Bhuidhe) is an Irish surname.
 It is closely related to the name McAvoy and with the placename Clandeboye, an anglicised version of Clann Fhiodhbhuidge.
 The name translates as either "son of the fair-haired lad" or "son of the woodsman", depending on the original Gaelic version referred to.
+According to historian C. Thomas Cairney, the MacEvoys were a chiefly family of the Oirghialla or Airgíalla tribe who were in turn from the Laigin tribe who were the third wave of Celts to settle in Ireland during the first century BC.

 Notable people with the surname include: